 Mormon baptisms are different (and also similar) to many religions.
 Here’s what happens at a Mormon baptism – including how long it is, what to wear and all about LDS baptisms.
-This post explains what happens at a mormon baptism, what to wear, and what they are like.
+This post explains what happens at a baptism for the Church of Jesus Christ of Latter-Day Saints, what to wear, and what they are like.

 Mormon baptisms are a great opportunity to learn more about the LDS church and to show the person who invited you how much you care about them.
 Here are 6 things you should remember about an LDS baptism when you attend one.

 My daughter is being baptized a member of the LDS church.
 She has turned 8 and that is the age that LDS children are baptized.
 She was very excited to invite many friends, but I wanted to be sure they had some idea of what to expect.
 I hope you find this post helpful!

 Mormon baptisms are not a spot that we will try to convert you or get you to be baptized.
 Don’t be afraid to go, just enjoy the service and the happy feelings you get.

 The actual name of the church is the Church of Jesus Christ of Latter-Day Saints, but many people use the term “Mormons” — you can respectfully use either term, or some people use LDS (short for Latter-Day Saints).

 What happens at a Mormon baptism?